jmschrei/pomegranate/docs/ooc.rst

 Q. Does out of core learning give exact or approximate updates?

 A. It gives exact updates.
 Sufficient statistics are collected for each of the batches and are equal to the sufficient statistics that one would get from the full dataset.
+However, the initialization step is done on only a single batch.
+This may cause the final models to differ due simply to the different initializations.
+If one has pre-defined initializations and simply calls `fit`, then the exact same model will be yielded.